Poland in UN

 Poland is an active member of the UN in each of its three pillars: human rights, peace and security, and development.

-The functioning of the United Nations is based on the Charter of the United Nations, which lays down the objectives and principles of the UN.
-Its main bodies are: the General Assembly (UNGA), the Security Council (UNSC), the Economic and Social Council (ECOSOC), the Secretariat, and the International Court of Justice (ICJ).
-The UN is headed by the Secretary General.
-Since 1 January 2017, the post is held by António Guterres.
+We are involved in the work of the main bodies of the Organization, i.e.: the General Assembly (UNGA), the Security Council (UNSC), the Economic and Social Council (ECOSOC), the Secretariat, and the International Court of Justice (ICJ).
+We also maintain good relations with the UN Secretary General, whose function since 1 January 2017 has been held by António Guterres.

 The UN has been conducting peacekeeping operations since 1948, when the Security Council authorised the presence of observers in the Middle East.
-The UN has conducted 70 peacekeeping operations so far, including 57 after 1988.
+The UN has conducted 79 peacekeeping operations so far, 11 of which are still active .
 Over several decades, hundreds of thousands of military personnel have been involved in UN peacekeeping operations, as well as tens of thousands of police officers and civilians from over 120 countries.
-More than 3,300 peacekeepers from nearly 120 countries were killed in the line of duty under the UN flag.
+More than 4,300 peacekeepers, including 49 Poles were killed in the line of duty under the UN flag.
 Poland has a long and glorious history of taking part in peacekeeping missions.
-In 2018, Poland formally notified its willingness to increase its contribution to UN peacekeeping missions.
+In 1998 Poland ranked the first place in ranking of the personnel contributors, deploying more than 1000 solders.
+Nowadays, a Polish contingent of around 200 soldiers has been serving in the UNIFIL mission in Lebanon.
+We also send military observers to other missions.

 - Last updated on: